TDX Knowledge: Make Images Accessible Using Alternative Text

 • Descriptions of color, position, etc. (e.g. "Red Button," "upper-left")

-• NOT be redundant - be the same as adjacent or body text
+• Be redundant - be the same as adjacent or body text

-• NOT use the phrases "image of ...", "graphic of ..." or "screenshot of" to describe the image.
+• Use the phrases "image of ...", "graphic of ..." or "screenshot of" to describe the image.
 It is usually apparent to the user that it is an image.

 • If there could be confusion about whether a user can interact with the image, then it's OK to use "screenshot of" in the alt text.
-For example:
+Example:

 5. Click Submit a Paper.